A Sealed-bid Auction with Fund Binding: Preventing Maximum Bidding Price Leakage: Introduction

 In addition to employing one-time addresses, each bidder is required to prove that enough balance is preserved on the one-time address without revealing the balance and the address.
 We employ DECO (DECentralized Oracle)~\cite{ZhangMMGJ20} that allows a bidder to prove the statement above in a zero-knowledge manner.
 In particular, it allows bidders to prove that the balance is preserved on a one-time address.

 We implement our protocol and compare it to the simple deposit method.
-We show that the two protocols require almost similar fee to run the protocol (the additional fee was 10.25 USD on August 15, 2021).
+We show that the two protocols require almost similar fee to run the protocol (the additional fee was 5.28 USD calculated by the price on June 1, 2023).

 \textbf{Out of Scope for Our Work.} Our protocol hides bidding prices during the bidding phase.
 Each bidder sends a trapdoor (a decommitment of the underlying commitment scheme), and then the auction smart contract reveals all bidding prices and decides the winner.
 Although some sealed-bid auction protocols consider how to decide the winner without revealing other bidding prices, we do not consider to hide it after revealing since our goal in this work is to provide price hiding and fund binding simultaneously during the bidding phase.
-However, we expect that our protocol can be adopted/combined with other sealed-bid auction protocol, and price hiding during the revealing phase seems could be realized.
+However, from the viewpoint of privacy, one merit of such a sealed-bid auction is that losing bids are kept secret when the auctioneer declares the winner and the winning bid only.
+This privacy-preserving manner is effective to protect revealing unnecessary information to run an auction.
+We expect that our protocol can be adopted/combined with other sealed-bid auction protocol, and price hiding during the revealing phase is left as a future work.

 In our protocol, bidders open their bid commitments in an undefined order.
 So, one may think that bidders do not want to open the commitments if another bidder has already opened a higher bid.
 Actually, the information about how much they bid in this auction might be useful to other bidders in subsequent related auctions.
 For example, Naor et al.~\cite{NaorPS99} hide all unsuccessful bids for this reason.
 In our protocol, even such bidders have an incentive to send decommitments since they have no way to withdraw the funds of the one-time addresses.
 Thus, we assume that all bidders send their decommitments honestly, and do not consider a case when bidders do not send their decommitments.